Want a round-up of stories like this delivered to your inbox?

 Report functionality showing 80% furloughed value, Employers National Insurance and Employers Minimum Auto Enrolment calculations

-This new functionality is planned to be delivered in line with HMRC’s portal go-live date of 30 April 2020.
-Furlough payments can be backdated to 1 March 2020.
+This new functionality is ready to use.
+Note that furlough payments can be backdated to 1 March 2020.

 To find out more, please don’t hesitate to contact our friendly Moorepay team on 0345 184 4615